 Our faculty members are actively engaged in our research and teaching programs.
 The department’s various research groups meet regularly to share their progress and problem-solve on individual projects, many of which include undergraduates.

-These research initiatives push the envelope of core disciplines such as fluid mechanics, kinematics and dynamics, mechanics and materials, heat transfer, biomechanics, and computational engineering.
+These research initiatives push the envelope of core disciplines such as fluid mechanics and thermal processes, kinematics and dynamics, mechanics and materials, biomechanics, and computational engineering.
 Cutting-edge applications are pursued in robotics and human-machine interaction, micro- and nano-scale engineered devices and materials, energy and the environment, aerospace and marine systems, and biology and medicine.
 These exciting research areas are described in more detail on our research pages.

 The department sponsors several research seminar series, most held weekly, and each featuring renowned and distinguished speakers from universities, national laboratories, and industry.